 window.parent.postMessage("Message to UDI", "*");

-This is received by the UDI in a
+This is received by the UDI in an

 // msg == "Message to UDI"